alloy/graphql-finland/talk.md

   }
   ```

-* All fields will always be captured in the single `artworkOrError` field and if no information about the error is
+* All fields will always be captured in the single `artworkOrError` field _or_, if no information about the error is
-  needed you simply don’t query for it and get back `null` instead.
+  needed, you simply don’t query for it and get back `null` instead.

   ```graphql
   query {